lucy-dwr/hrl-docs/README.md

 ## This Repository

-This repository contains code to render an overarching HRL science documentation website.
+This repository contains code to render an overarching [**HRL science documentation website**](https://lucy-dwr.github.io/hrl-docs/).
 The website is currently geared toward the data engineering and data science components of the HRL science program.
 Eventually, keystone HRL science documents, [such as the HRL science plan](https://resources.ca.gov/-/media/CNRA-Website/Files/Initiatives/Voluntary-Watershed-Agreements/Draft_VA_Science_Plan.pdf), will also be provided as interactive web documents.

 The HRL science documentation website contains information about: